DerekSelander/dsdump/docs/index.md

 lolgrep:~$ echo $(xcrun --show-sdk-path)/usr/include
 ```

-This resolve to the base directory, so the resolved filepath can be viewed via:
+This resolves to the base directory search path for C system headers, so the resolved filepath can be viewed via:

 ```bash
 lolgrep:~$ cat $(xcrun --show-sdk-path)/usr/include/mach-o/loader.h | less -R